-For many years, Taiwan's economic development model focused on contract manufacturing of ICT products for export.
-This model not only sustained Taiwan's growth momentum, but also established a highly-efficient manufacturing advantage.
-Nevertheless, in the wake of Industry 4.0, and such global economic shifts as the reindustrialization of European and North American countries, emergence of supply chains in China, and the U.S.-China trade conflict, Taiwan's past "contract manufacturing" industrial development model faces major challenges.
-In addition, with the rise of the new digital economy, Internet titans such as Google, Facebook, and Amazon have overturned the existing operating models of industries.
-Furthermore, digital technologies including the Internet of Things (IoT), artificial intelligence (AI), and blockchain technology have accelerated the development of such innovative models as the platform economy, experience economy, and sharing economy.
+For many years, Taiwan's economic development model has focused on the contract manufacturing of ICT products for export.
+This model has not only sustained Taiwan's growth momentum, but also fostered the establishment of an extensive, highly-efficient manufacturing foundation.
+Nevertheless, in the wake of Industry 4.0, and such global economic shifts as the reindustrialization of European and North American countries, emergence of supply chains in China, and U.S.-China trade conflict, Taiwan's past "contract production" industrial development model faces major challenges.
+In addition, with the rise of the new, digital economy, Internet titans such as Google, Facebook, and Amazon have overturned traditional industry operating models.
+Furthermore, digital technologies including the Internet of Things (IoT), artificial intelligence (AI), and financial technology (Fintech) have accelerated the development of such innovative models as the platform economy, experience economy, and sharing economy.

-Responding to the dual challenges of changes in the global division of labor and rise of the digital economy, Taiwan must seek a new position in global value chains, and must accelerate the structural upgrading and digital transformation of its industries if it is to seize opportunities for development in the digital economy.
+Responding to the dual challenges of changes in the global division of labor and rise of the digital economy, Taiwan must seek a new position in global value chains, and must accelerate its structural upgrading and industrial transformation if it is to seize opportunities for development in the digital economy.
 According to data from the World Economic Forum (WEF), Taiwan's economic development level formally shifted from the "factor-driven" and "efficiency-driven" stages to the "innovation-driven" stage in 2011.
-In the face of the age of the digital knowledge economy, innovation will be a main driving force behind Taiwan's economic growth, and will be an essential key to industrial transformation and upgrading.
+In the face of the digital knowledge economy age, innovation will be a main driving force behind Taiwan's economic growth, and will be an essential key to industrial upgrading and transformation.

-In order to create an innovation-driven economic growth model, and make the most of the advantageous status of domestic industries, the government has promoted the "Asian Silicon Valley," "smart machinery," "green energy," "biomedicine," "new agriculture," "national defense," and "circular economy" industrial innovation programs in line with its three linking principles of "Connect Locally," "Connect to the Future," and "Connect Globally."
-These programs point the way to future industrial development directions, and build on existing 5G, artificial intelligence, big data, IoT, and blockchain technologies to promote the 5+2 Industrial Innovation Plan 2.0, strengthen the development of innovative industries and new technologies, and promote industrial upgrading to bring new momentum to economic growth.
+In order to create an innovation-driven economic growth model, and make the most of the advantageous status of domestic industries, the government has promoted "Asia - Silicon Valley," "intelligent machinery," "green energy technology," "biomedical industry," "new agriculture," "defense industry," and "circular economy" industrial innovation programs in line with its three linking principles of "Joining Local Industries Together, Connecting to the World, and Building Links to the Future."
+These programs serve to point the way to future industrial development directions, and make use of artificial intelligence, big data, and Internet of Things technologies to stimulate industrial upgrading and technological innovation, which will be the driver of Taiwan's next round of industrial development, and inject new energy into the country's economic growth.